-After the passage of the Nutrition Labeling and Education Act of 1990 (NLEA) (101), which added section 403(q) of the Federal Food, Drug, and Cosmetic Act (the FD Act) (21 U.S.C.
+After the passage of the Nutrition Labeling and Education Act of 1990 (NLEA) (Pub.
+L. 101-535), which added section 403(q) of the Federal Food, Drug, and Cosmetic Act (the FD&C Act) (21 U.S.C.
 343(q), we issued various regulations related to nutrition information on food labels, including regulations requiring the declaration of certain nutrients, regulations specifying the format for nutrition labeling, regulations setting reference values for use in declaring nutrient content for certain nutrients, and regulations exempting certain products from nutrition labeling (see 21 CFR 101.9).
-In addition, after the passage of the Dietary Supplement Health and Education Act of 1994 (103), we amended our food labeling regulations to establish requirements for the nutrition labeling of dietary supplements (§ 101.9(j)(6) and 21 CFR 101.36).
-Section 403(q) of the FD Act specifies certain nutrients to be declared in nutrition labeling, and authorizes the Secretary of Health and Human Services to require other nutrients to be declared if the Secretary determines that a nutrient will provide information regarding the nutritional value of such food that will assist consumers in maintaining healthy dietary practices.
-The Secretary also has discretion under section 403(q) of the FD Act to remove, by regulation and under certain circumstances, nutrient information that is otherwise explicitly required in food labeling under this section.
+In addition, after the passage of the Dietary Supplement Health and Education Act of 1994 (Pub.
+L. 103-417), we amended our food labeling regulations to establish requirements for the nutrition labeling of dietary supplements (§ 101.9(j)(6) and 21 CFR 101.36).
+Section 403(q) of the FD&C Act specifies certain nutrients to be declared in nutrition labeling, and authorizes the Secretary of Health and Human Services to require other nutrients to be declared if the Secretary determines that a nutrient will provide information regarding the nutritional value of such food that will assist consumers in maintaining healthy dietary practices.
+The Secretary also has discretion under section 403(q) of the FD&C Act to remove, by regulation and under certain Start Printed Page 30764circumstances, nutrient information that is otherwise explicitly required in food labeling under this section.

 In the Federal Register of March 3, 2014 (79 FR 11879), we published a proposed rule entitled “Food Labeling: Revision of the Nutrition and Supplement Facts Labels” (the Nutrition Facts label proposed rule).
 In the Nutrition Facts label proposed rule, we proposed to revise our regulations to update, among other things, the nutrients that are required and/or permitted to be declared and the daily values, as applicable, for required and permitted nutrients; amend requirements for foods represented or purported to be specifically for children under the age of 4 years and pregnant and lactating women and establish nutrient reference values specifically for these population subgroups; and update the format of the Nutrition Facts label.
 We based the proposed rule on the latest science and public health information, dietary recommendations of the most recent consensus reports, and public comments received in response to advance notices of proposed rulemaking.